Zach Braff: Filmmaking

-Braff directed several episodes of Scrubs.
 Braff starred in Garden State, also directing and producing it.
-The movie was filmed in his home state of New Jersey.
+The film was filmed in his home state of New Jersey.
 Producers were initially reluctant to finance the film; Braff wrote it in six months.
 At the 2005 Grammy Awards, his "mixtape" won a Grammy for Best Compilation Soundtrack Album for a Motion Picture, Television or Other Visual Media for the Garden State soundtrack.

-On April 24, 2013, Braff started a Kickstarter campaign to finance the film Wish I Was Here, based on a script he wrote with his brother, Adam Braff.
-The $2,000,000 goal was reached in three days.
+On April 24, 2013, Braff started a Kickstarter campaign to finance the film Wish I Was Here, based on a script he wrote with his brother Adam.
+The $2 million goal was reached in three days.
 He directed and starred in the film which was released in 2014.

 Braff was the executive producer of the documentary Video Games: The Movie.
-He was also one of the Executive Producers of The Internet's Own Boy: The Story of Aaron Swartz, released in 2014.
-He has directed several music videos: Gavin DeGraw's "Chariot," Joshua Radin's "Closer", Radin's "I'd Rather Be With You," and Lazlo Bane's "Superman" which is the theme song from Scrubs.
-His music production led to newfound success for some of the artists featured on his film soundtracks including The Shins, who were prominently featured on the Garden State soundtrack and the Scrubs soundtrack, resulting in the expression "the Zach Braff effect."
+He was also one of the executive producers of The Internet's Own Boy: The Story of Aaron Swartz, released in 2014.
+He has directed several music videos: Gavin DeGraw's "Chariot", Joshua Radin's "Closer", Radin's "I'd Rather Be With You", and Lazlo Bane's "Superman" which is the theme song from Scrubs.
+His music production led to newfound success for some of the artists featured on his film soundtracks including The Shins, who were prominently featured on the Garden State and Scrubs soundtracks, resulting in the expression "the Zach Braff effect".